 The B-17 Flying Fortress first flew in 1935, and was in production from 1937 to 1945.
 12,731 B-17s were built by Boeing.
 512 of the total were B-17Es.
 The last one was completed 28 May 1942.
 Production shifted to the further-improved B-17F.

 8 August 1946: At Fort Worth, Texas, the Consolidated-Vultee Aircraft Corporation XB-36 prototype, 42-13570, made its first flight.
 Convair test pilots Beryl Arthur Erickson and G.S.
 “Gus” Green, along with Chief Flight Test Engineer James D. “J.D.”
-McEachern, were in the cockpit and six other crewmembers were aboard.
+McEachern, were in the cockpit.
+Six other crew members were aboard.

 In a 1992 interview published in Code One Magazine, Erickson said that he and his crew had been ready to take off at 5 a.m., but they didn’t get their release until noon.
 The Texas summer temperature was 100 degrees (37.8 °C.), but inside the cockpit, the temperature was 140° F. (60 °C.) The engines were overheating and the oil pressure was low.
 When they pushed the throttles forward, the XB-36 accelerated smoothly and lifted off at 110 knots (126.6 miles per hour, 203.7 kilometers per hour).
 The retired test pilot said, “The XB-36 controlled nicely in the takeoff run and in the transition to steady climb.
 We flew conservatively with the gear down.
 The flight was uneventful and lasted thirty-eight minutes.”